bzethmayr/komatsu-loomis/README.md

 # komatsu-loomis
 3 exercises for fullstack AEM role

-## Task 0, added
-1. obtain 6.5 and
-   - "and" is a bit presumptive, as getting this is not easy or quick
-   - apparently some registration process still now at a different site
-2. set up maven to deploy to it
-   + will require multiple pom
-   + all-in plugin to deploy
-   - Jenkins is out-of-scope.
-3. First two are in OSGi bundle
-   - using 0.0-SNAPSHOT
-   - will want v Sling libs
-   - will want Mockito, hopefully not need PowerMockito...
-   - okay vs Maven Central I bet
-4. Last is in JCR package
-5. An integration test is indicated
-6. A front-end build is indicated

 ## Exercise 1

 1. Create a service that will run once every 2 minutes and only on the author environment.